horacisalvany/pagaCoin/README.md

 Once finished, we have running Angular part in http://localhost:4200/

 For Spring-Boot part:

+Open with Eclipse...
 ```
-Open with Eclipse the backend folder as Maven Project
+Import project -> backendfolder of the project -> as Maven Project
 ```
+Before next action, check that you have installed on your IDE Java JDK 1.8, otherwise you will get error when you try to download all depenendencies!
 ```
-Right click on project, Run as > Maven install
+Right click on project, Run as -> Maven install
 ```
 wait until we have downloaded all dependencies
 ```
+//Just do it if your IDE does not detect new changes
-Right click on project, Maven > Update Project
+Right click on project, Maven -> Update Project
 ```
 ```
-Right click on SpringBootWebApplication, Run as > Java application
+Right click on pagaCoin/backend/src/main/java/api/SpringBootWebApplication.java,
+Run as -> Java application
 ```
 Once finished, Eclipse deploy in local (in a Apache Tomcat embbeded in Eclipse).
 Our API is listenning in http://localhost:8081/